cds 1.4.0

 inline

-Finds the key val with pred predicate for comparing.
+Finds the key key with pred predicate for comparing.

 The function is an analog of find(Q&, Func) but cmp is used for key compare.
 Less has the interface like std::less. cmp must imply the same element order as the comparator used for building the set.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 template<typename Q , typename Less >